Sending Card Data

 Overview

-Neither option is more or less secure than the other, both maintain strict handling of the card data to comply with PCI guidelines, and both are valid options for sending card data to Knot.
+No option is more or less secure than the other, all maintain strict handling of the card data to comply with PCI guidelines, and all are valid options for sending card data to Knot.

 This option is often chosen by those integrating with Knot that already have a vault set up with a PCI-compliant vendor such as Very Good Security (VGS) or Basis Theory.